RavenCutie21/Voice-Changer-Settings/README.md

 # Does your Voice Sound like you are being electrofucked by Chinese Pop Rock Candy?

-audiodg.exe to priority high and cpu affinity to a single cpu core
+audiodg.exe to priority high and cpu affinity to a single cpu core (you have to do it every boot unless you get processlasso)

 open task manager hit details